Aviation & Aviators

 The above photos were taken at the side of the former Fairey Aviation factory in December 2007.
 This is the side facing Cringle Fields .
 The old factory buildings are still in existence.
 The second photos shows what appears to be a small surface Air Raid Shelter.
 Note the fencing seems to be similar to the anti-aircraft photo above, and could almost be in the same location!

-The above photograph shows a very basic looking armoured car, possibly produced by Faireys as a civil defence vehicle.
+The above photograph shows a very basic looking armoured car, possibly produced by Fairey's as a civil defence vehicle.
 It looks somewhat similar to the Humber Beaverette.
 Does anyone have any information on this vehicle?
 It may only have been a one-off prototype! ( photo via Ken Musgrave) Fairey Aircraft built at Heaton Chapel

 Fairey Hendon production line, Heaton Chapel 1935?

-Fairey Barracuda DP855/G at Ringway February 1944. ( The above photos are taken from Aviation In Manchester) After World War Two the factory continued to build & refurbish Fairey aircraft, and also built some De Havilland Vampire jets.
+A wartime photo of the Fairey Albacore, aka "Applecore".
+Did Fairey build this aircraft at Heaton Chapel?
+Apparently not!!
+After World War Two the factory continued to build & refurbish Fairey aircraft, and also built some De Havilland Vampire jets.
 The last aircraft to be built at Errwood Park Works were Fairey Gannet MK1s.
 In 1960 aircraft production ceased and the company name changed to Fairey Engineering.
 They then built structures for the growing nuclear power industry.
+The Fairey Delta 1

 The above photo shows the single Fairey Delta 1 VX350, built at Heaton Chapel in 1951.
 A developed version of this aircraft the FD2 ,of which two versions were built at Faireys Hayes, Middlesex factory, went on to break world speed records flown by Peter Twiss.
 The FD2 would also be used to help in the development of the BAC/Sud Aviation Concorde.